RADAR-base/radar-prmt-android/README.md

 5. [Optional] Set the parameter values on the server.
 The avaiable parameters can be found in `app/src/main/res/xml/remote_config_defaults_TEMPLATE.xml`.

 [Full Firebase guide](https://firebase.google.com/docs/remote-config/use-config-android)

-## Usage

-To send some mock data to a Confluent Kafka set up on localhost, run `./gradlew :app:cleanTest :app:test`.
-If the Confluent Kafka setup is running elsewhere, edit `app/src/test/resources/org/radarcns/kafka/kafka.properties` accordingly.

 ## Contributing